Class One News

 • 5/21/25: LS Closing Celebration @ 8:45am in Lowe Theater

-Our next Maverick Madness Spirit Day will be on Friday, April 4th.
+Our next Maverick Madness Spirit Day will be on Tuesday, May 20th.
 Students may wear as much red, black, and SJS gear as possible, or they may wear their normal uniform.
-Please see page 31 of the Lower School Handbook for specific guidelines for out-of-uniform dress.
+Please see pages 31 of the Lower School Handbook for specific guidelines for out-of-uniform dress.

 • Social-Emotional Learning